MK:U is planned to be a new model university for Milton Keynes, designed to meet urgent technological and skills gaps.

 International Design Competition

-A two-stage competition for the design of MK:U will launch early in 2019.
-Share your vision for the architecture of a new university for Milton Keynes.
-Find out more about the competition.
+A two-stage competition for the design of MK:U was launched early in 2019.
+Submissions are now closed but you can find out more about the competition.

 The MK Futures 2050 commission proposed a bold vision of MK:U - not just as a new university, but as a new kind of university for the 21st century that will transform thinking about higher education across the higher education sector.
 Its learning model will focus on the practical knowledge and skills needed by business to solve problems and generate new growth in a digital age.